Top 5 Mental Health Tips in Times of Crisis | Wellbeing Escapes | Wellbeing Escapes

 • Putting strategies into practice

 The course is free and you can start here.
 You can also choose to earn a certificate at $49 when you enrol.
-Then you get an access to all course materials including graded assignments.
+This gives you access to all course materials, including graded assignments.

 Stay in the present moment

-• Make sure you are you warm (you can place a blanket over your shoulders) and in a quiet room.
+• Ensure you are warm (a blanket over your shoulders helps) and in a quiet space.

-• Take a couple of deep cleansing breaths.
-Deeply inhale through your nose into your belly and exhale with your mouth open.
-Repeat 3 times.
+• Take a few deep cleansing breaths: inhale through your nose into your belly, exhale through your mouth.
+Repeat three times.

-• When you are ready gently blink your eyes open and give your body a little stretch
+• When finished, slowly open your eyes and give your body a gentle stretch.

 Why Wellbeing Escapes?